joelburget/website/posts/private/plaintext.md

 functoin() {} // I've probably done this 100 times
 ```

-These aren't annoying but not especially important.
+These are annoying but not especially important.

 #### Implementation Errors